seancorfield/next-jdbc/doc/migration-from-clojure-java-jdbc.md

 If you are using `:identifiers`, you will need to change to the appropriate `:builder-fn` option with one of `next.jdbc.result-set`'s `as-*` functions.

-`clojure.java.jdbc`'s default is the equivalent of `as-unqualified-lower-maps`.
+`clojure.java.jdbc`'s default is the equivalent of `as-unqualified-lower-maps` (with the caveat that conflicting column names are not made unique -- see the note above in **Rows and Result Sets**).
 If you specified `:identifiers identity`, you can use `as-unqualified-maps`.
 If you provided your own string transformation function, you probably want `as-unqualified-modified-maps` and also pass your transformation function as the `:label-fn` option.

 If you used `:qualifier`, you may be able to get the same effect with `as-maps`, `as-lower-maps`, or `as-modified-maps`.
 Otherwise, you may need to specify the fixed qualifier via the `:label-fn #(str "my_qualifier/" %)`.
 You might think you could use `:qualifier-fn (constantly "my_qualifier")` for this but it is only called when the column has a known table name so it wouldn't be applied for derived values (and some databases don't provide the table name, so it wouldn't be applied at all for those databases).